MonochromeDev/mhTemplate/README.md

 * Dependencies: node v.7 or more
 * Database configuration: no DB
 * How to run: first install packages (npm i) after run command gulp gulp-jade
-* Deployment instructions: gulp build (features in dev. stage)
+* Deployment instructions: gulp minify (minify css, js, and img in current directory)

 ### JADE ###